QueenieCplusplus/Shell_compress/README.md

   * (b) $zlist \"$arg\"

          "bzlist \"$arg\""
-         the inside back slash to escape.
+         the inside-backslash is to escape.

   * (c) >&2